 God is great.
 He blessed me really big with this teaching.
 I have to admit, I have a deep interest in the subject of holy spirit.
 Through reading, study and research I’ve come to know what holy spirit does, but not exactly what holy spirit is.
-Up until today, I knew that God is a spirit and that He is holy.
+Up until recently I only knew that God is a spirit and that He is holy.

 I knew that holy spirit is also a gift from God; it allows you the opportunity to dispense supernatural powers as God wills and directs.
 Holy spirit bears fruit in your life as you use it, and God placed holy spirit on people in the OT and in people in the NT.

-Another problem is that sometimes words loose their full meaning and impact in a translation into another language, even when they are translated correctly.
+Another problem is that sometimes words lose their full meaning and impact in a translation into another language, even when they are translated correctly.
 Sometimes one word in Greek might mean a whole sentence in English but is only translated as one or two words.

-Let’s roll up our sleeves and get into it, shall we?
 I want to be very clear on these two points:

 1) That there two holy spirits referenced in the bible.
 There is God.
 He is spirit and He is holy therefore He is a holy spirit.
 Not just A holy spirit, but THE Holy Spirit.
 There are times where The Holy Spirit is mentioned and it is referring to an individual, to God Himself.
 Like in Matthew 12:31 “And so I tell you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven.”